-Performance Management System Best Practices for Improving CX
+Performance Management System Best Practice for Improving CX

 If contact center professionals are asked what their contact center’s main purpose is, they will give answers such as service customers, delight customers, exceed customer expectations, resolve customer calls, operate in an effective and efficient manner, sell to customers and help bring new customers to the organization.
 These are all good contact center purposes; however, it is SQM’s belief that the contact center’s main purpose is to resolve customer’s calls on the first call and to retain customers in order to maximize and protect the organization’s greatest asset – its customers.
 Using a performance management system based on the voice of the customer (VoC) starts with the strong management belief that the contact center’s main purpose is to provide or strive towards providing world class FCR, Esat and Csat performance; thereby, assisting the organization in retaining customers.